Hereditary persistence of fetal hemoglobin: Diagnosis

+HPFH is diagnosed based on a significant elevation of HbF.

 Epidemiology

 About 10% of the population has an HbF level >1.0%.
 HPFH may alleviate the severity of certain hemoglobinopathies and thalassemias, and is selected for in populations with a high prevalence of these conditions (which in turn are often selected for in areas where malaria is endemic).
 Thus, it has been found to affect people of African and Greek descent.